 The costs of building, renovating, operating and maintaining space at PSU are high.
-An assessment of PSU's buildings conducted in 2013, determined that the value of PSU building space ranged between \$100/gsf and \$500/gsf, and averaged \$287/gsf2.
-Based on projects completed at PSU in 2012, Capital Projects and Construction estimate that large scale remodels range from \$200/gsf to \$300/gsf while small-scale renovations range from \$58/gsf to \$169/gsf.
+An assessment of PSU's buildings conducted in 2017, determined that the value of PSU building space ranged between \$110/gsf and \$578/gsf, and averaged \$346 gsf.
+Based on projects completed at PSU in 2017, Capital Projects and Construction estimate that remodeling space typically range from \$75/gsf to \$250/gsf.
 These numbers represent site development, design, other soft costs and contingency.